 It is a magnificent source of good bacteria, which helps keep the bad bacteria and yeast in check.
 We can either drink it for a few weeks or apply directly using a tampon, or both!

 This juice is also great for UTIs (Urinary Tract Infections).
 We can drink two glasses of this juice (the unsweetened version!) a day.
 In case we can’t find any, we can go with cranberry tablets 2x per day.
 But be sure to consult with a doctor on the proper dosage.

 It has natural antiseptic and antifungal properties, which is exactly what we need here.
-We can dilute some of it in water and apply directly onto the area in question twice daily for a few weeks’ time.
+We can dilute some of it in water and apply it directly onto the area in question twice daily for a few weeks.

 Just make sure to leave it on for no more than one to two minutes, and rinse the area thoroughly afterward.

 These are some of the most potent natural treatments for genital itching.
 There are some others we can try and see what works best for us personally.
 Either way, we are bound to get some much-needed relief.